Inference in Cluster Randomized Trials with Matched Pairs: Introduction

+We then consider the asymptotic properties of two commonly recommended inference procedures based on linear regressions of the individual-level outcomes on a constant and cluster-level treatment.
+The first inference procedure clusters at the level of treatment assignment.
+The second inference procedure clusters at the level of assignment pairs, as recently recommended in \cite{de2019level}.
+We establish that both procedures are generally conservative in our framework.

 Next, we study the behavior of a randomization test which permutes the treatment status for clusters within pairs.
-We establish the finite-sample validity of such a test for testing a certain null hypothesis related to the equality of outcome distributions between treatment and control clusters, and then establish asymptotic validity for testing null hypotheses about the size-weighted average treatment effect.
-We emphasize, however, that the later result relies heavily on our choice of test-statistic, which is studentized using our novel variance estimator.
+We establish the finite-sample validity of such a test for testing a certain null hypothesis related to the equality of potential outcome distributions under treatment and control, and then establish asymptotic validity for testing null hypotheses about the size-weighted average treatment effect.
+We emphasize, however, that the latter result relies heavily on our choice of test statistic, which is studentized using our novel variance estimator.
+In simulations, we find that this randomization test controls size more reliably than any of the other inference procedures we consider in the paper, while delivering comparable power.

+Finally, we derive large-sample results for a covariate-adjusted version of our estimator, which is designed to improve precision by exploiting additional baseline covariates which were not used for treatment assignment.
+As discussed in \cite{bai2024covariate} and \cite{cytrynbaum2023covariate}, standard covariate adjustments based on a regression using treatment-covariate interactions \citep[see, for instance,][for a succinct treatment]{negi2021revisiting} are not guaranteed to improve efficiency when treatment assignment is not completely randomized.
+For this reason, we consider a modified version of the estimator developed in \cite{bai2024covariate} for individual-level matched pair experiments.
+Our results show that our covariate-adjusted estimator is guaranteed to improve asymptotic efficiency relative to the unadjusted estimator.